flexiblepower/powermatcher-documentation/Architecture-PowerMatcher.md

 To steer and read out the machine, a “physical” connection has to be made with the device.
 This could be done by mapping the agent directly to the IO or the device API.

-Alternatively PowerMatcher can also be run on the [FPAI technology](http://fpai-ci.sensorlab.tno.nl/builds/fpai-documentation/v14.10/html/) as an intermediate layer; this only requires a mapping of the device agent to the abstraction layer of FPAI.
-FPAI takes care of the actual physical connection with the device (see FPAI section).
+Alternatively PowerMatcher can also be run on the [EF-Pi technology](http://fpai-ci.sensorlab.tno.nl/builds/fpai-documentation/v14.10/html/) as an intermediate layer; this only requires a mapping of the device agent to the abstraction layer of EF-Pi.
+EF-Pi takes care of the actual physical connection with the device (see EF-Pi section).
 As a result the PowerMatcher device agent does not have to think about the type of machine, brand, or model number.
-The reader is referred to the FPAI section for a more detailed explanation of FPAI technology.
+The reader is referred to the EF-Pi section for a more detailed explanation of EF-Pi technology.

 ## The Auctioneer Agent